 WHS can give you the appropriate qualifications to apply for specific jobs.
 Companies are more likely to trust you when they know you’ve obtained training in WHS.

-WHS coordinators, officers, and representatives oversee all health and safety-related operations within an organisation.
+WHS coordinators, officers, and representatives oversee an organisation’s health and safety-related operations.
 A Cert IV in Work Health and Safety provides comprehensive training in contributing to workplace incident response and implementing the best WHS management systems suitable for your line of work.

 If you already have experience in workplace health and safety, you may already be eligible to receive this qualification without studying through RPL.
 Complete our FREE RPL assessment form, or contact us today to discover your options.